Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintC/us022/01.requirements-engineering/Readme.md

 a) there are many parks to manage;
 b) different tasks can be executed at same time in the same park;

+> **Question:** Tasks have a status of Planned, Postponed, Canceled or Done.
+When do they pass to "Planned" status?
+When they are added to the agenda (before the GSM assigns a team) or when a team is assigned to them?
+>
+> **Answer:** The use of states and their values is a technical modeling issue, it is not the client's responsibility.
+Assuming you are using states, a task would become "Planned" as soon as it enters the Agenda.

+> **Question:** Task duration should be considered in hours or in half days (morning/afternoon)?
+>
+> **Answer:** Hours should be ok, but keep in mind, that the storage format doesn't need to be same as the input/output format.

 ### 1.3.
 Acceptance Criteria

 * **AC1:** The new entry must be associated with a green space managed by the GSM.